 Pregnancy and Miscarriage

 A miscarriage is the loss of a fetus before the 20th week of pregnancy.
-The medical term for a miscarriage is spontaneous abortion, but the condition is not an abortion in the common definition of the term.
+The medical term for a miscarriage is spontaneous abortion, but "spontaneous" is the key word here because the condition is not an abortion in the common definition of the term.

 More than 80% of miscarriages occur within the first three months of pregnancy.
 Miscarriages are less likely to occur after 20 weeks gestation; these are termed late miscarriages.

 What Are the Symptoms of a Miscarriage?

 - Bleeding which progresses from light to heavy

 - Abdominal pain

 If you experience the symptoms listed above, contact your obstetric health care provider right away.
 He or she will tell you to come in to the office or go to the emergency room.